 “The last sixteen rounds the old man fought hard; and … [there was] some slight hopes … of his winning; but the strength and vigour of youth prevailed.”

 Black Diamond won.
 The total purse was 25 guineas, with 20 guineas for winner and 5 for the loser.
-A newspaper summed up the event stating:
+The Staffordshire Advertiser summed up the event stating:

 “The Black Diamond having only just entered the list, has yet but few friends in it; in consequence of which he experienced much unfair play; he is an excellent sparer, but fights rather round.”

-Belcher wanted a chance to get even and challenged Cribb again.
+Belcher wanted a chance to get even and challenged Tom Cribb again.
 On 1 February 1809, the last ten rounds between Belcher and Cribb occurred.
-It was reported as being
+Of the fight it was claimed:

-“piteous to see.
-[Belcher was] … contending against nature … Cribb, slow and sure, never threw away a chance.
+It was piteous to see this once renowned and brave champion [Belcher] contending against nature. … Cribb, slow and sure, never threw away a chance.
 Belcher’s knuckles of his right hand … swelled immensely, and his right forearm [was] covered with bruises from stopping Cribb’s left hand … [Belcher] was unable to make but very few hits … and after a contest of half an hour nature deserted him … [and] at the urgent request of his backers and friends, Belcher gave in, never again to enter the field of honor.”

 Another challenge arrived in 1810.
-Cribb was to fight Tom Molineaux, a former American slave who had suddenly rose to prominence and was considered a formidable opponent.
-Two hundred guineas were posted on behalf of Molineaux. “[A] further purse of 100 guineas was subscribed by patrons of the ring to be presented personally to the conqueror after the combat.”
-The fight greatly excited the public and one person wrote that
+Tom Cribb was to fight Tom Molineaux, a former American slave who had suddenly rose to prominence and was considered a formidable opponent.
+Two hundred guineas were posted on behalf of Molineaux, who stood 5 feet 8 1/4 inches tall. “[A] further purse of 100 guineas was subscribed by patrons of the ring to be presented personally to the conqueror after the combat.”
+The fight greatly excited the public:

 “[Englishmen are] alarmed at the bare idea that a black man and a foreigner should seize the championship of England, and [that he might] decorate his sable brow with the hard earned laurels of Cribb.”
 Cribb thought Molineaux “a beginner” and claimed the fight “child’s play.”